 - smarter and more creative - tapping into the creativity of people, communities and experts in more effective ways; harnessing new sources of ideas and insight including the better use of data; use of collective intelligence and more participatory processes

 - based on increasing trust and accountability - supporting collaboration and cooperation as a default for society; developing approaches that move from blame to accountability; forging new roles and relationships between elected leaders, institutions and citizens.

 Over the last decade Nesta has researched, championed and supported a range of innovations in civic participation and democracy: from our work making the case for more people powered public services in local government and health; ways to shape a more social impactful sharing economy; calling for a high energy democracy to support an inclusive economy; research and practical experimentation around digital democracy and participation with projects such as DCent; to more recent explorations of collective intelligence and participatory futures.
 We want to recognise and support pioneering innovations based in the UK that show how we can broaden and deepen civic participation and democracy to be fit for the future, and enables our society to be shaped by the people for the people.

-To recognise and support this new wave of pioneering approaches, we are launching an open call for innovations working to re-energise and reshape the future of civic participation and everyday democracy in the UK, through a £100,000 award.
+To recognise and support this new wave of pioneering approaches, we launched an open call for innovations working to re-energise and reshape the future of civic participation and everyday democracy in the UK, through a £190,000 award.

-A Judging Panel will help us select 10 winners who will each receive:
+A Judging Panel helped us select 19 winners who will each receive: